BabylonJSGuide/Generator/content/gamelets/collisions/Grid_Moves.md

 In this case an attempt is made to produce a box that will contain many particles, each a sphere of the same diameter and mass.
 The idea is for the particles  to move around colliding with each other and the walls of the box, with the speed for each particle along its x axis, along its y axis and along its z axis being equal to the diameter of the particle or zero and for collisions to only take place if particles just touch the walls or each other.

-It turns out that such a system is not possible when the particles are to obey the normal physical laws for colliding spheres.
+It turns out that such a system is not possible when the particles are to obey the Newtonian physical laws for colliding spheres.

 Other systems are produced, fitting the above conditions except for the rules for colliding.